 V-Tech Kids Camera

-Several years ago, my seven-year-old received this camera and hadn’t put it down.
-Since then, my boys have owned and taken this camera on hiking trips.
+In the early years, my boys took this camera on hiking trips.
 We come home and download the new pictures on the computer.

 Many new kid cameras are on the market now that a few years have passed, but I like this one because it doesn’t print.
 My boys could snap all they wanted, and we could download them.
 (They don’t take high-quality photos.)